-In December 2017, the Tax Cuts and Jobs Act of 2017 (the "Act") was signed into law making significant changes to the Internal Revenue Code.
-These changes include a federal statutory rate reduction from 34% to 21% effective for tax years beginning after December 31, 2017, the elimination or reduction of certain domestic deductions and credits and limitations on the deductibility of interest expense and executive compensation.
-For the fiscal years ended September 30, 2021 and 2020 the federal tax rate is 21.0%.
+The 2017 Tax Cuts and Jobs Act (the "Act"), which was signed into law on December 22, 2017, has resulted in significant changes to the U.S. corporate income tax system.
+These changes include a federal statutory rate reduction from 34% to 21%, the elimination or reduction of certain domestic deductions and credits and limitations on the deductibility of interest expense and executive compensation.
+For the fiscal years ending September 30, 2023, and 2022, the federal tax rate is 21.0%.
 The Act also transitions international taxation from a worldwide system to a modified territorial system and includes base erosion prevention measures on non-U.S. earnings, which has the effect of subjecting certain earnings of the Company's foreign subsidiaries to U.S. taxation as global intangible low-taxed income.